flandolfi/P2PBC-midterm/README.md

 ## Batch simulations ##

-A suite of simulation can be executed running the command
+A suite of 16 simulations can be executed running the command

     ./bin/run_batch.sh